ControlEverythingCom/NCD2Relay/README.md

 ### How to use this library

 The libary must be imported into your application.
 This can be done through the Particle WEB IDE by selecting Libraries, then select the NCD2Relay.
 Click Include in App button.
 Select the App you want to include the library in.
 Finally click Add to this app.
-For more information see [Particles's documentation] [sparkIncludeLibrary]
+For more information see [Particle's documentation] [sparkIncludeLibrary].

 ### Example use